 The “seclusion of her race”/

 Blue-veined eyelids mark/

 Yahweh’s treasured one./

 In a footnote, Ellmann attaches isolation to the Irish water-girl of Portrait.
 The study of genetics during the Edwardian era and before the Great War left much assumed and much misunderstood.
 Joyce and his world were still groggy and unable to shake off the “nightmare of history.”

 Even today, Irish genetics stubbornly resist analysis by the Genographic Project.
-The protection of a short sea offered some protection from invasion as Joyce noted, but genetic studies still find some unexpected breaches that complicate a complete understanding of Irish history..
+The protection of a short sea offered some insulation against invasion as Joyce noted, but genetic studies still find some unexpected breaches that confound a complete understanding of Irish history.

 Today’s Irish gene pool carries more Continental Neanderthal DNA than most places.
 Neanderthals roamed from Croatia to Pakistan, India, Tibet, Mongolia, and the vicinity of Beijing.
 Irish Neanderthal DNA is typically not short-strand DNA.
 This DNA did not arrive from Neanderthals dragging their knuckles across Europe.
 It came later from European invaders, perhaps with the Norwegian Vikings whose DNA is broadcast evenly across Ireland.
 The short sea didn’t deter a Norwegian contribution to Irish genetics.
 All this is to say that if the Irish are genetically isolated, it wasn’t because of the few nautical miles that separated the water girl from the rest of Europe.